Why Replacing your Furnace Filter is Important

 3M™ Filtrete™ MPR Ratings (Microparticle Performance Rating).

-Home Depot in Canada outlines their ratings are as follows:
+Home Depot in Canada outlines its ratings are as follows:

 - MPR Rating 600 or less – Economy – dust/lint, pollen, virus carriers, microscopic allergens, dust mite.